layer

 Just as some fabrics can help you look your best, others can work against you.
 Be cautious with materials that are known for being thin and clingy.
 Rayon jersey, for example, is notoriously unforgiving and can highlight every bump and bulge.
 Similarly, some 100% polyester or overly silky modal blends can drape in a way that emphasizes your midsection.
 These fabrics lack the structure needed to create a smooth line.
 When in doubt, feel the material.
 If it feels too thin, slinky, or weak, it probably won’t give you the flattering fit you’re looking for.

-Use Color and Pattern to Your Advantage
+How to Use Color and Pattern to Look Slimmer

 The right color or pattern can completely change the way a t-shirt looks on your body.
 It’s not about following rigid rules, but about understanding how to use visual elements to create a silhouette you feel great in.
 Think of it as a strategic tool in your style arsenal.
 Darker colors can create a more streamlined look, while a well-chosen pattern can draw attention exactly where you want it.